Active ingredient

 Having vaccines while you are taking Mercaptopurine

 If you are going to have a vaccination speak to your doctor or nurse before you have it.
-If you take Mercaptopurine, you should not have a live vaccine (for example; flu vaccine, measles vaccine, BCG vaccine, etc.) until advised it is safe to do so by your doctor.
+If you take Mercaptopurine, you should not have a live vaccine (like polio, measles, mumps and rubella.) until advised it is safe to do so by your doctor.
 This is because some vaccines may give you an infection if you have them whilst you are taking Mercaptopurine.

 It is not expected that Mercaptopurine will affect your ability to drive or use machines, but no studies have been done to confirm this.